loveleif/LeifMancala/README.markdown

 Introduction
 ------------

-This is a variant of the classic Mancala game written in C++ for a school project.
+This is a variant of the classic Mancala or Kalaha game written in C++ for a school project.
 It's all text based.
+The code is not that good :-(.

 How to run and compile
 ----------------------